Youri-Nonclercq/blogdown.source/content/home/about.md

 # About Me

-I like science, nature and I study biology at the university of Mons [tell here a little bit about you, using Markdown formatting]
+I like science, nature and I study biology at the University of Mons [tell here a little bit about you, using Markdown formatting]